 I have always been a big fan of the documentary program The Passionate Eye on CBC, Canada's public broadcaster.
 Until now.
 On January 6, 2018, they aired "A Prescription for Murder?", which was originally shown on the BBC.
 The program focused on James Holmes, the young man who shot and killed 12 people and injured 70 … Continue reading A Prescription For Murder?

 Despite what the title might suggest, this post isn't about me being self-critical.
 I have been struggling for months with cognitive symptoms of depression, and on a daily basis I notice that it impairs my functioning.
 But it's not something I've ever had much of an objective sense of.
-Until yesterday.
-As a nurse working … Continue reading I am actually getting stupider
+Measuring cognitive function in depression Until … Continue reading I am actually getting stupider: The THINC-it test in depression

 This post breaks down what I take to manage my depression - it's a long list, but it's a tough illness.